Andereoo/TkinterWeb/docs/source/usage.rst

 .. image:: ../../images/tkinterweb-demo.png

-TkinterWeb requires :py:mod:`Tkinter`, :py:mod:`TkinterWeb-Tkhtml`, :py:mod:`PIL`, and :py:class:`PIL.ImageTk`.
-All dependencies should be installed when installing TkinterWeb, but on some systems :py:class:`PIL.ImageTk` may need to be installed seperately in order to load most image types.
+TkinterWeb requires :py:class:`Tkinter`, `TkinterWeb-Tkhtml <https://pypi.org/project/tkinterweb-tkhtml/>`_, `PIL <https://pillow.readthedocs.io/>`_, and `PIL.ImageTk <https://pillow.readthedocs.io/en/stable/reference/ImageTk.html>`_.
+All dependencies should be installed when installing TkinterWeb the recomended way, but on some systems :py:class:`PIL.ImageTk` may need to be installed seperately in order to load most image types.

 Getting started
 ----------------